sonjapeterson/sonja.codes/_posts/2019-06-20-fixing-flaky-tests-like-a-detective.markdown

 expect(Post.count).to eq 1
 ```

-Here’s what the happy path for this test looks like.
-First, you click the button, then in the browser that click triggers an ajax request, the rails server processes it, the browser gets the response and updates the UI, and then your test code checks the db and finds the post.

-The order of events in the browser and server timeline is pretty predictable, provided you’re not optimistically updating the UI before the blog post is created in the database - you should avoid optimistic updates if you can since they can also create a flaky user experience.
-But the events in the test code timeline can definitely happen at a different place in relation to the others…
+Here’s what the happy path for this test looks like:
+1. The test code sends a message to the browser to trigger a click event on the button
+2. In the browser, that click triggers an ajax request to the Rails server
+3. The rails server processes that request and sends the response back to the browser.
+4. The browser gets the response and updates the UI.
+5. The test code checks the db and finds the newly created post.

-Since we’re not explicitly waiting on anything that would signal that the request to create the post has finished, our test code can move right along to the “check DB” part of the test, and find nothing there.
+But, that happy path isn't the only order events in the test.
+Since we’re not explicitly waiting on anything that would signal that the request to create the post has finished, our test code can move right along from #1, tirggering the click, to #4, checking the database, before steps 2, 3 and 4 have finished.

 The fix here is relatively simple - we just need to make sure that we wait until the request has finished before we try to check the database.
-We can do this by adding one of Capybara’s waiting finders, like have_content, which will look for something on the page and retry until it shows up.
+We can do this by adding one of Capybara’s waiting finders, like `have_content`, which will look for something on the page and retry until it shows up.

 ``` ruby
 click_on "Submit Post"